andylytics/RepData_PeerAssessment1/PA1_template.md

 ```

+As shown above **the median is 10,766**.

 By imputing new values in the `NA` observations the **mean** number of steps per day has remained the same, which is a function of replacing `NA` values with the average per day.
 But the **median** number of steps increased from 10,765 steps to 10,766 steps.
-The **impact** of imputing missing data has increased the median number of steps per day in the dataset while not affecting the *mean* number of steps since the strategy we've chosen adds **mean values** to the dataset which keeps the **mean** unchanged.
+The **impact** of imputing missing data has increased the median number of steps per day in the dataset while not affecting the **mean** number of steps since the strategy we've chosen adds **mean values** to the dataset which keeps the **mean** unchanged.

 ## Are there differences in activity patterns between weekdays and weekends?